Genealogical Information for Oconee Hill Cemetery

 Finally, Charlotte Marshall is our volunteer without equal.
 She has made the cemetery a central part of her world for 40 years.
 She is a living encyclopedia of grave locations, history of the cemetery, family relationships, and so much more.
 She has vast collections of data relating to the cemetery.
 But she has done more than just collect data and write histories.
 Charlotte has brought the cemetery to life.
 She introduced it to thousands of people who did not know Oconee Hill.
 For her, the people buried at Oconee Hill come alive, and she has allowed all of us to share that enthusiasm.

-We invite you to purchase Charlotte Marshall's definitive history and survey entitled Oconee Hill Cemetery of Athens, Georgia, Volume I. Copies of the book are available in Athens at ADD Drug Store, Athens Welcome Center and Aurum Studios for $55 plus tax.
+We invite you to purchase Charlotte Marshall's definitive history and survey entitled Oconee Hill Cemetery of Athens, Georgia, Volume I. Copies of the book are available in Athens at ADD Drug Store, Athens Welcome Center and Aurum Studios.

-For further study, you may wish to view these websites:
+For further study about genealogy or Oconee Hill Cemetery, you may wish to view these websites: